-Travelling With Casanova
+Travelling with Casanova

-Giacomo Girolamo Casanova was a gambler all his life, despite having numerous other careers including that of: a soldier, a spy, a preacher, a professional writer, a violinist, a silk manufacturer, a lottery director and an alchemist.
+Giacomo Girolamo Casanova was a gambler all his life.
+He also had numerous other careers and was known as: a soldier, a spy, a preacher, a professional writer, a violinist, a silk manufacturer, a lottery director and an alchemist.

 Unfortunately, Casanova’s name has become synonymous with womanizers, man whores, philanderers and rakes everywhere.
 He openly admits in History of my Life, to being ‘an unrepentant libertine’.

-In Casanova’s memoirs there are many incidences when he recalls unleashing his charm, with the sole intention of bedding a woman.
+In Casanova’s memoirs there are many times when he recalls unleashing his charm, with the sole intention of bedding a woman.
 I’m using the term bedding somewhat loosely, given Casanova’s ability to fornicate just about anywhere.
 Frequently the situations he finds himself in are comedic, but he had the ability to laugh at himself and his wicked sense of humour permeates his writing.

 Casanova found lovers in every social class: servant girls, dancers, countesses, shop girls, duchesses and aristocrats in all the European courts he visited.
-Some of his women preyed on his natural generosity and ruthlessly fleeced him.
+Some of his lovers preyed on his natural generosity and ruthlessly fleeced him.

 He usually accepted women as equals, made sure they were satisfied sexually and was remarkably nonjudgmental – unless his lover or mistress was stupid enough to double cross him.

-But Casanova was so much more than an opportunistic seducer.
+But Casanova was much more than an opportunistic seducer.
 His intelligence, charm, wit, deviancy and many talents set him apart from his contemporaries.
 When he fled from his creditors in Paris in 1760, he adopted the name Chevalier de Seingalt.

 Casanova revelled in the high life of Europe’s royal courts as well as having genuine friendships with those deemed to be social degenerates – actors, dancers, musicians and other creatives.
 As Casanova noted in his memoir, after dining with a group of actors.